OpenSourceLAN/chef_lanparty/README.md

 It's unlikely this cookbook will be of use to anyone except us, since it's built around the specifics of our event.

-Can be used with chef-solo, eg `chef-solo -o 'respawn::default'`
+Can be used with chef-solo, eg `chef-solo -o 'lanparty::default'`

 Install chef solo with something like: